headforwards-spd/headforwards-website/src/pages/info-pages/secrets-of-a-scrum-master-part-1.md

     content:
       - type: markdown-component
         text: >-
-          ## Stay focussed on the big picture and the value being delivered
+          ## Stay focused on the big picture and the value being delivered

           Don’t get caught up in the mechanics of the process (as in the Scrum Guide) and making sure that everything is done by the book.
 There is of course nothing wrong with the mechanics but it is too easy to get buried in them.
-The most important thing is to keep focused on the one overriding question –is this going to generate the value that the product owner originally had in mind?
+The most important thing is to keep focused on the one overriding question – is this going to generate the value that the product owner originally had in mind?
 What the product owner wants is a solution to a problem.
-It is vital to keep thinking about that single question– will this solve the problem?
+It is vital to keep thinking about that single question – will this solve the problem?
 Is it going to work?
 Aim to get the feedback you need that confirms this will indeed deliver the value anticipated.
 The end value is all that really matters.
-Keep focussed on the big picture.
+Keep focused on the big picture.

           ## Create an environment where the team feel psychologically safe